From ‘Lady Woodcarvers’ to Professionals: The Remarkable Pinwill Sisters

 - Devon Buildings Group: Online talk Thursday 10 June.

-- St Tudy Historical Society: Live talk Monday 28 June at 7:30pm.
-Contact for booking details.
+- St Tudy Historical Society: Live talk Monday 28 June.

-- Tiverton Civic Society: Online talk Tuesday 6 July at 7:30pm.
-Contact for booking details.
+- Tiverton Civic Society: Online talk Tuesday 6 July.

-- West Dartmoor U3A: Live talk Thursday 19 August at 10:30am.
+- West Dartmoor U3A: Online talk Thursday 19 August at 10:30am.
 More details on website.

 Society for the Protection of Ancient Buildings (SPAB): The Remarkable Pinwill Sisters and Crantock Church, Cornwall